 IRAQ-CHINA: Iraqi President Jalal Talabani says Baghdad has ordered light military equipment from China because the United States is unable to provide them and is too slow to deliver arms shipments.
 Mr. Talabani told the Washington Post (newspaper) Wednesday that the weapons, worth 100-million dollars, are intended for Iraq's police force.
 He said U.S. factories do not have the capacity to meet Baghdad's requirements.
 Mr. Talabani, who was in Washington for talks with President Bush, also called for faster deliveries of U.S. weapons to strengthen the Iraqi army.

-Former Pakistani Prime Minister Benazir Bhutto says she expects to reach a power-sharing agreement with President Pervez Musharraf by the end of the day.
+PAKISTAN POLITICS: Former Pakistani Prime Minister Benazir Bhutto says she expects to reach a power-sharing agreement with President Pervez Musharraf by the end of the day.
 Ms. Bhutto told reporters in London that her Pakistan's People's Party expects to receive an ordinance today (Thursday) that would grant amnesty to her and other politicians charged with corruption.
 The amnesty has been a key demand of Ms. Bhutto, who went into self-imposed exile eight years ago to escape prosecution.

 World news in Lao.